-A cat’s passion for warmth comes from their genetics.
+A cat’s passion for warmth comes from his genetics.
 Cats are descended from desert-dwelling ancestors.
-This means they run a higher body temperature than humans.
+This means that they have a higher body temperature than humans.

-The average body temperature of a cat is around 102 degrees Fahrenheit.
-Provided a cat stays above 100 degrees, they’re typically comfortable.
-Any lower and they are too cold.
+The average body temperature of a cat is 102 degrees Fahrenheit.
+Provided a cat stays above 100 degrees, he’ll be comfortable.
+Any lower and he’ll be too cold.

 Unfortunately, cats are not always capable of understanding when they’re warm enough.
 As Mother Nature Network explains, their fur confuses them.

 When the ambient temperature outside is cold, your cat will notice this.
-As a result, they’ll hunt down a heat source.
-They’ll then lie beside a heater or on top of a radiator.
+As a result, he’ll quickly search for a heat source.
+He’ll then lie beside a heater or on top of a radiator.